Peter Joannou, 54, was shocked when the star appeared during his show as part of a surprise organised by BBC TV's The One Show.

 The star adds: "I always say this… we are not blaming the Russians.
 It's one man and his regime.
 That's why there have been thousands arrested, because they don't want him."

 Sir Rod is determined to address the war head-on when he goes on a massive UK arena tour next month.

 "I have a song called Rhythm Of My Heart which is actually about the Vietnam War and how pointless it is, but is relatable to any war," he says.

 "I will dedicate it to the Ukrainians and put a big picture of [President Volodymyr] Zelensky up and show their flag.
 It's the least I can do."

 This evening, Olena and Rostyslav spoke of their joy at starting new

 lives in the UK thanks to the help of Sir Rod and his family.

 They said in a statement: "Many thanks to Sir Rod Stewart, Warren Cady, his parents and their family for their openness and genuine and big hearts.
 Thanks to their sponsorship and Warren’s hard work, our children are now safe and able to learn normally in school.

 AS a world famous rock star, Sir Rod Stewart is a man used to playing the glitziest of venues in the most lavish settings.

-when it comes to his beloved Celtic, the Hoops-daft superstar has shown he's willing to get
+But when it comes to his beloved Celtic, the Hoops-daft superstar has shown he's willing to get his hands dirty!

 Rod's 16-year-old son took to Instagram today to share a touching tribute to his Uncle Don.